msruback/MoNet2/README.md

 - Check the Map Rotations from your Android Wear device
 - Know if you have an order waiting for you at Merch

+# Credit
+The Paintball font is by the SquidBoards user [theFIZZYnator](http://fizzystack.web.fc2.com/splatoon/en.html)

+The Splatfont2 font is by the SquidBoards user [PaperYoshi](http://paperyoshi.at/product/splatfont-2/)

 Images beyond MoNet2's Icon are pulled from the Splatnet App, and are property of Nintendo